mathiasbynens/regenerate/README.md

 ### `regenerate.prototype.removeRange(start, end)`

 Removes a range of code points from `start` to `end` (inclusive) from the set.
-Both code points (numbers) as symbols (strings consisting of a single Unicode symbol) are accepted.
+Both code points (numbers) and symbols (strings consisting of a single Unicode symbol) are accepted.

 ```js
 regenerate()